Guardianship in Kuwait

 - A family member is mentally incapacitated and needs someone to manage their affairs.

-- Apply to the Family Court if you need to be appointed as guardian for an orphaned child or incapacitated adult.
+- Apply to the Family Court if you need to be appointed guardian for an orphaned child or incapacitated adult.

 - Keep detailed records of all financial decisions you make on behalf of the person under your care.